microsoft/microsoft-ui-xaml-specs/active/ItemsRepeater/ItemsRepeater-FirstVisibleIndex.md

 FirstVisibleIndex, LastVisibleIndex,and RealizedItems are properties of ItemsRepeater that give you access to which indices of items within an ItemsRepeater are currently visible on the screen.

 The `FirstVisibleIndex` property returns the lowest index of the currently visible indices, which is the first visible index.
 The `LastVisibleIndex` property returns the highest index of the currently visible indices, which is the last visible index.
-For contiguous scenarios/layouts (uniform layouts), all items with indices between the first and last visible index are currently visible on the screen.
-For non-contiguous/non-uniform/nested layouts, the first and last visible index may not correlate to the first and last visible items on the screen.
+For contiguous scenarios/layouts, all items with indices between the first and last visible index are currently visible on the screen.
+For non-contiguous layouts, the items with indices between the first and last visible indices are not guaranteed to be visible on the screen.

-The `RealizedItems` property returns all items within the ItemsRepeater that are currently realized and visible on the screen, including items that may be cut off or not 100% visible.
-This property is helpful for determining which items are visible in non-contiguous and non-uniform layout scenarios.
+The `RealizedItems` property returns all items within the ItemsRepeater that are currently realized.
+ItemsRepeater has a buffer area outside of the visible area to ensure smooth scrolling, which is configurable through the [HorizontalCacheLength](https://docs.microsoft.com/uwp/api/microsoft.ui.xaml.controls.itemsrepeater.horizontalcachelength?view=winui-2.4#Microsoft_UI_Xaml_Controls_ItemsRepeater_HorizontalCacheLength) and [VerticalCacheLength](https://docs.microsoft.com/uwp/api/microsoft.ui.xaml.controls.itemsrepeater.verticalcachelength?view=winui-2.4#Microsoft_UI_Xaml_Controls_ItemsRepeater_VerticalCacheLength) properties.
+Realized items include all items visible on the screen and any items currently inside this buffer area.

 # Examples
 <!-- Use this section to explain the features of the API, showing